 In this Part 3 of our series, we explain the current procedural status of LWV v.
 PA, and explore the arguments related to the General Assembly’s request to stay.

 In this forth installment in our series, we provide in-depth analysis on the oral argument before the Commonwealth Court on the General Assembly’s request for stay.

 In Part 5, we provide and update and analysis on the court’s grant of the General Assembly’s request for stay.

-In this fifth installment, we provide on update on the Supreme Court’s grant of extraordinary relief and subsequent Commonwealth Court orders.
+In this sixth installment, we provide on update on the Supreme Court’s grant of extraordinary relief and subsequent Commonwealth Court orders.

 In Part 7, we discuss Senator Scarnati’s failed attempt to remove the case to federal court.

 In Part 8, we provide an update on the litigation, and analyze the expert reports offered, in pending Pennsylvania gerrymandering cases.

 In this ninth installment, we provide a summary and analysis of the recommended findings of fact and conclusions of law issued by Commonwealth Court Judge P. Kevin Brobson.